CS-UCR/homeless-baby-bear/README.md

 ```
 https://nodejs.org/en/
 ```
-To run the Web Interface, you should doing npm install in three locations:
+To run the Web Interface, you should do npm install in three locations:
 ```
 cd fullstack_app
 ```